ankush454563-commits/kioskpe/README.md

 ## 📞 Support

 For any queries or support:
-- Email: info@kioskpe.com
+- Email: info@letslegal.co.in
 - Phone: +91 9876543210
 - WhatsApp: Click the floating button

 ## 📄 License

-All rights reserved © 2025 Kioskpe
+All rights reserved © 2025 LetsLegal

 ---